tmoneypenny/rmd/README.md

 > Document what works.

 rmd is a tiny tool to document history as markdown.
-Simply run `rmd` to generate save previous commands as markdown- that's it!
+Simply run `rmd` to save previous commands as markdown- that's it!

 ### Example